-Once a network transaction occurs, within seconds all nodes in the network will know where that transaction should be placed in history of transactions with 100% certainty.
-More importantly, every node will know that every other node knows this.
-At that point, the network can just incorporate the effects of the transaction and, unless needed for future audit or compliance, discard the transaction data.
-So, in a minimal cryptocurrency system, each node would only need to store the current balance of each network account that is not empty.
-The nodes would not need to remember the full history of the transactions that resulted in those balances all the way back to 'genesis'.
+Once an event occurs, within seconds everyone in the community will know where it should be placed in history with 100% certainty.
+More importantly, everyone will know that everyone else knows this.
+At that point, they can just incorporate the effects of the transaction and, unless needed for future audit or compliance, then discard it.
+So in a minimal cryptocurrency system, each member would only need to store the current balance of each account that isn't empty.
+They wouldn't need to remember the full history of the transactions that resulted in those balances all the way back to 'genesis'.